 If they do want to spend their funds, you can use the ‘Remove’ button to deduct the amount for the item you’ve bought for them.

-Make it more meaningful by personalizing your child’s dashboard
+Make it more meaningful by personalising your child’s dashboard

-You can customize your child’s dashboard by removing standard pots they don’t need, and adding new Pots that better reflect what motivates them.
-Just tap the Edit button within a Pot to see options to hide it, and tap the add button on your child’s dashboard to add their personalized Pots!
+You can customise your child’s dashboard by removing standard pots they don’t need and adding new Pots that better reflect what motivates them.
+Just tap the Edit button within a Pot to see options to hide it, and tap the add button on your child’s dashboard to add their personalised Pots!